 With a range of industries and sectors to work in, a career in chartered accountancy offers exciting and limitless opportunities.
 Whether you want to influence the strategy, direction and profitability of an organisation or make a difference by ensuring your employer has the funds to deliver its charitable work, find out where a career in accountancy could take you.

-A public practice firm’s accountants deal with the accounting and financial needs of a client whilst remaining independent from their staff.
-Accountancy practices vary in size, type and location.
-They offer a range of services including:
+A public practice firm’s accountants deal with accounting and financial needs of a client whilst remaining independent from their staff.
+Accountancy practices vary in size, type and location as well as what services they offer, including:

 - Audit and assurance

 - Forensic accounting

 While public practice can be challenging, it can also present trainees with a wide variety of experiences working on multiple industries and providing a lot of flexibility.
 Public practice is often seen as a sector that can offer job security, as other sectors can be hit hard by recession, and there is also the chance to specialise in areas such as audit or consultancy in this area of accountancy.

 There is a lot of variety for graduates entering this area of accountancy.